grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### They eat a meal; salmon can conversation)

 Percy called Gregory down from the control room and sent Owen up to relieve him.
-Shakes soon joined them in the galley, and scrubbed his grimy hands with salt-water soap and water from the sink's sea-water tap.
+Shakes soon joined them in the galley and scrubbed his grimy hands with salt-water soap and water from the sink's sea-water tap.

 Gregory fired up the cooking range and soon had canned salmon simmering in a slightly sweet dark sauce with bits of ginger in it.
 He put a big pot of rice on to steam.

-"That smells fuckin' astonishing Gregory," Shakes said.
-"I eat that canned salmon all the time when I'm on the _Gnat_ --- usually just cold and straight from the can though."
+"That smells fuckin' astonishing, Gregory," Shakes said.
+"I eat that canned salmon all the time when I'm on the _Gnat_ --- usually just cold and straight from the can, though."

-"That's... pretty fucking foul Captain Shakes," said Gregory from the range, stirring his bits of fish around.
+"That's...pretty fucking foul, Captain Shakes," said Gregory from the range, stirring his bits of fish around.

 "You know, I always wondered why those salmon cans are tapered like that.
 Why don't they just run straight fucking up and down, like all the other cans?"

-"Actually, now that you mention it Captain Shakes, I always thought that was unusual myself.
-There has to be 300 cans in the galley, and all of them are perfect cylinders except for the fuckin' salmon."
+"Actually, now that you mention it, Captain Shakes, I always thought that was unusual myself.
+There has to be three hundred cans in the galley, and all of them are perfect cylinders except for the fuckin' salmon."

 "I wish all cans were tapered," said Shakes.
 "Sometimes I knock a stack of cans over on the _Gnat_ and the regular ones will run off under some piece of equipment.
 I'm pretty fucking sure there's some cans in the bottom of the boat that rolled there years ago and I never saw again.
 But the taper on the salmon cans makes 'em roll around in a tight circle.
 They stay roughly where they fall no matter what the boat is doing and I can pick them right up before they get lost."